cfn-modules/docs/examples/ec2-postgres/README.md

 Open the URL in your web browser, login with the password `insecure`, and you will see [a database management tool](https://www.adminer.org/).

-Don't forget to delete the stack once your are done with the demo:
+Don't forget to delete the stack once you are done with the demo:

 ```
 aws cloudformation delete-stack --stack-name ec2-postgres-example